paupino/rust-decimal/README.md

 ### `serde-float`

+> **Note:** This feature applies float serialization/deserialization rules as the default method for handling `Decimal` numbers.
-**Note:** it is recommended to use the `serde-with-*` features for greater control.
-This allows configurability at the data level.
+See also the `serde-with-*` features for greater flexibility.

 Enable this so that JSON serialization of `Decimal` types are sent as a float instead of a string (default).